Determination of the resonant parameters of chi_c0(3915) with global fit: Summary

-\section{summary}
+\section{Summary}

-In summary, we determine the resonant parameters of $\chi_{c0}(3915)$ by simultaneously fitting the measurements provided by the Belle, Babar, and LHCb experiments.
-The mass and width are determined to be $M=3921.0\pm0.9$ MeV/$c^2$ and $\Gamma=17.9\pm2.2$ MeV, respectively, which are in good agreement the average values in PDG but with higher precision.
+In summary, we determine the resonant parameters of $\chi_{c0}(3915)$ by simultaneously fitting the measurements provided by the Belle, BaBar, and LHCb experiments.
+The mass and width are determined to be $M=3920.9\pm0.9$~MeV/$c^2$ and $\Gamma=18.2\pm2.4$~MeV, respectively. which are consistent with the average values in PDG as listed in Table~\ref{ta1} within one standard deviation but with improved precision.